cdleveille/copterjs/README.md

 Set up dev database (only required if `USE_DB=true` in the `.env` file):

 -   Open Docker Desktop and leave it running in the background.
--   Run `docker network create copterjs-dev-network` in the terminal to create the Docker network.
--   In VS Code, right-click on `/copterjs-dev-container/docker-compose.yml` and select `Compose Up`.
+-   In VS Code, right-click on `/.copterjs-dev-container/docker-compose.yml` and select `Compose Up`.
--   Run `yarn db:up` in the terminal to execute the default "from scratch" database migration checked into source control.
--   If schema changes are subsequently made, run `yarn db:create` to generate a new migration and `yarn db:up` to execute it.

 Launch: